 Slipstream cool.
 This 39 Zepher stands out as one smooth ride.

-One of the more interesting cars on display… The 1925 Rolls-Royce Phantom 1 Maharaja Car, equipped for hunting Bengal tigers and other wild game.
+One of the more interesting cars on display… The 1925 Rolls-Royce Phantom 1 Maharaja Car was equipped for hunting Bengal tigers and other wild cats.

 Estimates that the Maharaja car could sell for between $500,000 and $1 million.
 This classically crazy machine has everything: a plethora of guns and ammo, champagne, and even a large caliber machine gun trailer.
 Those Bengal tigers must put up one hell of a fight.
 Visit http://www.bonhams.com/auctions/19363/lot/455 for more.